 Five QR Code Myths Dispelled

-QR Code myths abound, as do articles about them.
-Our concern is the mythology surrounding QR Code from a quality standpoint.
-For example, we recently saw—and commented on—an article about a new graphics design technique that makes QR Code less obtrusive and more “harmonious” with the graphic it accompanies.
-The QR Code examples that accompanied the article blended into the advertisements so well, you might not even notice them.
-We had concerns about them from a quality standpoint—but if the reader might overlook them altogether, what’s the point of using a QR Code at all?
+QR Code myths abound.
+Consider QR Code quality.
+A recent article describes a graphics design technique that makes QR Code less obtrusive and more “harmonious” with the graphic it accompanies.
+The QR Code examples in the article blended into the advertisements so well, you might not even notice them.
+We had concerns from a barcode quality standpoint—but if the reader might overlook them altogether, what’s the point of using a QR Code at all?

-#1 The first of the QR Code myths is that they can be modified or customized to make them unique to a particular ad or brand.
+QR Code can be modified or customized to make them unique to a particular ad or brand.
 Maybe it’s a matter of semantics because of course QR Code can be modified graphically to make them more attractive.
 But where is the threshold of readability?
 What amount of modification can be tolerated before scanning is impaired?
 Although the ISO specification can tell you where the line is, the smart phone camera “scanners” are not ISO compliant and therefore the threshold of acceptability is unknown…and what is the point of a QR Code

 that doesn’t work, no matter how beautiful or brand-identified it is?

-#2 The second QR Code myth is about what it encodes.
+QR Code can only encode url’s.
 Because QR Code is so often used to represent a URL, lots of people believe that’s all it can do.
 Interestingly the inventor and owner of QR Code technology, Denso Wave, now part of Toyota, created QR Code to mark automotive parts.
 Originally QR Code was invented to track Toyota’s manufacturing supply chain.

-#3 Related to this is the QR Code myth that it can be “hijacked” or redirected to a pirate site.
+QR Code can be “hijacked” or redirected to a pirate site.
 This may again be a matter of semantics, but strictly speaking the QR Code cannot be “hijacked” or modified to contain different information or point to a different URL.
 Websites can be hijacked but the information contained in the QR Code is very secure because it is a static, printed image.
 And the structural technology in a QR Code makes it even more unlikely that a highly modified or customized QR Code could accidentally direct the user to an unintended destination.
 More than likely the adulterated QR Code would simply fail to scan.